greenelab/deconvolution_pilot/vignette_for_new_methods.md

 ## Evaluate deconvolution output

 You can visualize the robustness and accuracy of the new deconvolution results using the files in `scripts/evaluation`.
 All functions for loading in data and results are stored in `scripts/evaluation/evaluation_functions.R`; note that these functions may need to be lightly modified to accomodate a new user's file system.
+For the scripts listed below, be sure to add the name of your method to the `proportions` variable at the top of the script.

 `scripts/evaluation/get_pseudobulk_accuracy.R` returns the difference between deconvolution estimates for the pseudo-bulk sample and the true pseudo-bulk proportions, stratified by method and cell type:
 ![pseudobulk_accuracy_by_cell_type](https://user-images.githubusercontent.com/14189222/204381205-c8846d7d-a881-4826-9f72-454ee59c9584.png)